p3ls/osutil/README.md

 `sudo env PATH=$PATH go test -v ./...`

 'sudo' command is necessary to copy the files '/etc/{passwd,group,shadow,gshadow}' to the temporary directory, where the tests are run.
-Also, it uses 'sudo' to check the package manager, at installing and removing the package 'mtr-tiny'.
+Also, it uses 'sudo' to check the package manager, at installing and removing the package 'nano'.

 ## License